AlecrimCloudwalk/aya-revamp/docs/tool_development_guide.md

 };
 ```

-## Step 2: Register Your Tool
+## Tool Registration

+After creating your tool, register it in the tool registry:

-Add your tool to the tool registry in `src/tools/index.js`:
+1. Add your tool to `src/tools/index.js`:

 ```javascript
 // Import your tool